10 Resources to Teach Your Kids to Code

 Childhood is a great time to learn how to code.
-Coding can help kids develop problem-solving skills and encourages creativity and imagination.
-Plus, it's a good foundation for learning more computer science principles later on.
+Coding can help kids develop problem-solving skills, and it encourages creativity and imagination.
+Plus, it provides a good foundation for learning more computer science principles later on.

-According to the Bureau of Labor Statistics, computer science occupations are growing, and programming knowledge can equip kids with marketable skills for the field later on.
+According to the Bureau of Labor Statistics, STEM occupations are projected to grow twice as fast as the average growth rate of 5% from 2021-2031.
+Programming knowledge can equip kids with marketable skills for the field later on.
 Even without looking ahead 18 years, kids should learn to code for these fundamental reasons.

 Coding Teaches Kids to Solve Problems